loopnlearn/loopbuildscripts/README.md

     * `Loop and Learn` provides customization support to add other CGM to the *Loop* app and *GlucoseDirect* is no longer provided as an option

 * *iAPS*
-    * The script to build *iAPS* is still found in lnl-scripts but may be removed without notice
+    * The script to build *iAPS* has been removed because that app is not among those supported by the Loop and Learn team
-    * The *iAPS* app should only be used by folks who are involved in keeping up with the app and willing and able to build frequently without build-script support
-    * The `Loop and Learn` Team suggest that *Trio* be used instead for most users